bleachbit/docs/_posts/cleanerml-examples.md

 ### command="delete" search="file"

-**Deleting a single file**
+**Deleting a single file/or an empty folder**
-Deletes a single file in the file system.
+Deletes a single file or an empty folder in the file system.

 **Example:**
 `<action command="delete" search="file" path="$APPDATA\XnView\XnView.db"`